raskalito/Sync360Docs/Sync360 Syntax Guide.md

 # **FUNCTIONS**

 In Sync360 there are static instances of classes with predefined list of methods that aim to help a developer to implement the scripting logic.
 These classes were written using C# and .NET framework and implement the logic which is not available using standard Sync360 commands.
+Invoking class methods can be considered as standalone functions.

 ### Class CSV
-This class aims to works with CSV files.
+The class provides methods to work with CSV files.
 It has two methods Read and Write.
 There are default values for parameters supplied to methods of this class:
 ```
 DefaultEncoding = Encoding.UTF8
 DefaultDelimiter = ","